-Arkansas Shareholder Oppression Law
+What is Shareholder Oppression Law in Arkansas

 Shareholder oppression in Arkansas occurs when majority shareholders engage in actions that unfairly prejudice the rights and legitimate expectations of minority shareholders.
 Typically, minority shareholders expect fair participation in corporate governance, equitable dividend distributions, transparent business operations, and protection of their investment.
 Oppression emerges when these reasonable expectations are intentionally frustrated or ignored by controlling stakeholders.